 - Requirements focus on concepts, rather than on specific texts or courses, so they can be fulfilled through many different combinations of courses.

-- Students can specialize in literature, writing, film—whatever suits them.
+- Students can specialize in literature, creative writing, film—whatever suits them.

 - Minimum requirements, maximum electives.